Skip to content

 connector_id str Required Connector ID

-For the complete usage documentation of Sidecar, please refer to the 'Sidecar Guide'
+For the complete usage documentation of Sidecar, please refer to the 'Sidecar Manual'

 .shell(...)

-Invoke Sidecar to execute Shell commands, parameters are as follows:
+Invokes Sidecar to execute a Shell command.
+The parameters are as follows:

 Parameter Type Required / Default Description